-All volunteers will receive an induction from the volunteer coordinator or their supervisor when they begin.
+All volunteers will receive an induction from the Volunteer Coordinator or their supervisor when they begin.
 This will vary depending on the nature of the role undertaken but should at least consist of discussing what will be required of them in their role, how the role fits into and contributes to the work of Ulster Wildlife and identifying a contact person for the volunteer, known as a supervisor.
-Asking for your emergency contact information will also be part of this process, as will ensuring you have filled out a volunteering registration form and received a Volunteer Agreement together with a copy of your Role Description.
-All information which you provide us will be kept strictly confidential in accordance with the Data Protection legislation.